 Teeth are durable, but abnormal pressure can cause teeth to chip, crack, or fracture.
 Minor amounts of damage may be amended with cosmetic dental treatment, but more severe harm will need to be treated with a crown.

-Broken or misshapen teeth can lead you to be dissatisfied with the appearance of your smile.
+Broken or misshapen teeth can make you dissatisfied with your smile’s appearance.
 However, they can also make it harder to keep your teeth clean and therefore increase the likelihood of dental harm occurring down the road.

 Whiten Discolored Teeth

 Dental crowns are constructed with the unique specifications of your teeth to create a natural smile restoration.
-You can talk to your dentist about your smile aesthetic goals as well in order to enhance your smile’s appearance with your crown.
+You can talk to your dentist about your smile aesthetic goals to enhance your smile’s appearance with your crown.

 Tooth discoloration can occur due to substances we consume or forces outside a patient’s control, including aging or medication side effects.
 If you notice staining, yellowing, or discoloration in your teeth, a dental crown may help.